gconway012/Hair_Salon_No-Show/README.md

 ## Notes

-* This output/website (link above) is best viewed with a large/maximized window.
+* The output/website (link above) is best viewed with a large/maximized window.
 A larger monitor/screen (24" or larger) may be required.

 ***